OVERVIEW

 To be an innovative academic community dedicated to providing distinct and advanced engineering leadership knowledge and skills for diverse engineering leaders to meet the global needs of engineering industries.

-The MEM Program is designed to achieve the following objectives:
+The MEM program is designed to achieve the following goals:

-• Managing personnel and technical resources with technical leadership skills while simultaneously assessing the financial risks and benefits to the corporation, managing human and technical resources, and making high-risk decisions from a system perspective in an uncertain environment.
+1. To provide students with knowledge and technical leadership skills while simultaneously assessing the financial risks and benefits, managing human and technical resources, and making high-risk decisions from a system perspective in an uncertain environment.

 STUDENTS WITH NON-INDUSTRIAL ENGINEERING BACKGROUND